andrewharmellaw/andrewharmellaw.github.com/index.md

 [Creating a Playbook for DDD for the inside of your team with Julie Lerman (Panel)](https://www.youtube.com/watch?v=GVa5vI19kZo) (Virtual DDD 2020)

-[Combatting the Near Enemies of Domain Driven Design - at Scale](https://www.youtube.com/watch?v=4yr130f-1FE) (DDD Europe in Amsterdam, Virtual DDD, O'Reilly Architecture Conference in Berlin and DDD eXchange in London, 2018-19, all with with [Gayathri Thiyagarajan](https://twitter.com/gaythu_rajan))
+[Combatting the Near Enemies of Domain Driven Design - at Scale](https://www.youtube.com/watch?v=4yr130f-1FE) (DDD Europe in Amsterdam, Virtual DDD, O'Reilly Architecture Conference in Berlin, DDD eXchange in London, and SDD London, all with with [Gayathri Thiyagarajan](https://twitter.com/gaythu_rajan))

 [Organisation Refactoring and Culture Hacking - Lessons from Software](https://www.youtube.com/watch?v=_jqPxGShb90) (Voxxed Days in Banff, Devoxx London and Belgium, and JFokus Stockholm, 2018-19)